 “We have a very good working relationship with Our Revolution.
 We often share information and talk about candidates.
 We, also, have this affiliation program where DSA chapters can be the local Our Revolution chapter, as well.
 That is to avoid unnecessary conflicts, duplication of efforts.
 So, our Knoxville chapter which helped elect two DSA members is, also, the Our Revolution chapter.
 That is a really great example of keeping this collaboration going.”

-Many of the Our Revolution chapters or affiliates are led by DSA members, usually also working inside the Democratic Party.
-For example:
+Many of the Our Revolution chapters or affiliates are led by DSA members, who usually also work inside the Democratic Party.
+The following are a few examples:

 - In Connecticut, DSA comrade Dan Durso is Our Revolution director.

 - Paul Glaze is a Metro Atlanta DSA member while serving on the executive committee for Our Revolution, Georgia.

 - In Kansas, DSA member Rhonda Cox served as congressional candidate James Thompson’s field director, and in the local Our Revolution leadership.